jrihon/jrihon/README.md

 <br/>

 ## Acknowledgements
-This README.md has been written with the help of [readme.so](https://readme.so/)
+This README.md has been written with the help of [readme.so](https://readme.so/) and [iamcco/markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim)